LeonMrBonnie/altv-module-sdk-guide/articles/creating-resource.md

 | OnCreateBaseObject | Called every time a base object has been created            |
 | OnRemoveBaseObject | Called every time a base object has been removed            |

-> Remember that resources can be started and stopped at runtime, so you should do a proper cleanup on the `Stop` method. <br>
+> Remember that resources can be started and stopped at runtime, so you should do a proper cleanup in the `Stop` method.
 > And because of that you also should not start any resource logic in the constructor, use the `Start` method instead.

 Your custom resource class should look something like this: